steveshogren/hn-clone/README.md

 I used node.js for serving requests and a python script to be run periodically to score and rank posts.
-I did not think that node was good tool for running to calculate and cache the score of the posts, because that could cause blocking of requests.
+I did not think that node was good tool for calculating and caching the posts scores, because that could cause responses to block.
 As it is, the node site expects the cached values to be there, and leaves it to the administrator so see that the python script is timed and run at valuable intervals.